 Your health care provider will perform a physical examination and ask questions about your muscle pain, such as:

 When did it start?
-How long did it last?
+How long does it last?

 Where is it exactly?
 Is it all over or only in a specific area?